-Anti-Calpain-94 (LP82, 85, 88, 90 Isoforms) (Domain I), Large Subunit is developed in rabbit using a synthetic peptide corresponding to domain I of the LP82, 85, 88, and 90 isoforms in the large subunit of human calpain 94 (calpain 3, nCANP, nCL-1, calpain p94, muscle calpain) as immunogen.
+Anti-Calpain-94 (Catalytic Domain), Large Subunit is developed in rabbit using a synthetic peptide corresponding to the catalytic domain of the large subunit of human calpain 94 (calpain 3, nCANP, nCL-1, calpain p94, muscle calpain) as immunogen.
 The antibody is affinity purified using peptide agarose to which the immunogen peptide has been bound.

-Anti-Calpain-94 (LP82, 85, 88, 90 Isoforms) (Domain I), Large Subunit binds to domain I of the isoforms LP82, 85, 88, and 90 in the large subunit of human calpain 94.
-The antibody can be used in various immunochemical techniques including immunoblotting, immunohistochemistry, immunoprecipitation, and ELISA.
-It does not crossreact with other calpain family members (μ-calpain, m-calpain, nCL-2, nCL-3, etc).
-The antibody binds to the reduced and non-reduced protein.
-By immunoblotting against the reduced protein, the antibody recognizes isoforms of calpain 94 (Lp82, 85, 88, and 90), the number indicating the relative molecular weight.
-A series of smaller forms can also be seen with further activation.
+Anti-Calpain-94 (Catalytic Domain), Large Subunit detects all isoforms of calpain 94.
+The epitope follows the autocleavage site in insert #1, and thus represents the aminoterminus of cleaved calpain 94.
+The antibody recognizes latent and active calpain 94 and can be used in various immunochemical techniques including immunoblotting, immunohistochemistry, immunoprecipitation, and ELISA.
+The antibody does not crossreact with other calpain family members (μ-calpain, m-calpain, nCL-2, nCL-3, etc).
+It binds to the reduced and non-reduced protein.
+By immunoblotting against the reduced protein, the antibody identifies bands at 94 kDa, 82 kDa, 62 kDa, 60 kDa, and a series of further cleaved active forms.

 Calpains are calcium-activated, non-lysosomal cysteine proteases that cleave cytoskeletal and submembranous proteins.
 The calpains have papain-like activity, thus the -pain nomenclature.
-The calpain (calciumdependent proteinase or calcium activated neutral protease) system consists of two ubiquitous forms of calpain (m-calpain and μ-calpain), a tissue specific calpain (n-calpain), and a calpain inhibitory protein (calpastatin).
+The calpain (calciumdependent proteinase or calcium activated neutral protease) system consists of two ubiquitous forms of calpain (m-calpain and u-calpain), a tissue specific calpain (n-calpain), and a calpain inhibitory protein (calpastatin).
 The calpain system plays a regulatory role in cellular protein metabolism.
 This regulatory role may have important implications in platelet aggregation and pathologies associated with altered calcium homeostasis and protein metabolism such as ischemic cell injury and degenerative diseases.
 Inhibitors of calpain have been shown to block dexamethasone- and lowlevel irradiation-induced apoptosis in thymocytes suggesting that calpain has a regulatory or mechanistic role in apoptotic cell death.